 With the onset of powerful computing technologies alongside new methods and techniques that help in scaling DevOps methodologies to the cloud by making use of AWS, this concept is immensely adding value to organizations across the globe.
-This calls for experts in the field who are needed to solve problems using the same.
-With the numerous openings in this field, it will only add more value to your candidature if you could answer all of the AWS DevOps interview questions and answers in a concise way to impress the interviewer.
+This calls for experts in the field who are required to solve problems using the same.
+With the numerous openings in this field, it will only add more value to your candidature if you could answer all of the AWS DevOps interview questions and answer in a concise way to impress the interviewer.

 Q1.
 What is AWS in DevOps?